CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 ### Return to Start Position when Stopped

-When playback is stopped, return the Corsor to the position where the playback starts.
+When playback is stopped, return the Cursor to the position where the playback starts.

 ### Auto scroll